A MEDIEVAL MYSTERY - by Noel C. Brindley

 If you are new to Sir Gawain and the Green Knight and would like to learn more, please use the links above.
 For a poem overview see the first column on the left of this website.

 The Gawain poem is unusual in that it mentions specific place names in England and Wales such as Wirral and Anglesey.
-Descriptions of landscapes are sometimes vivid, where the poet is obviously describing places he is familiar with - see 'The Poet's dialect area' below.
+Descriptions of landscapes are sometimes vivid, where the poet is obviously describing places he is familiar with.
+The poem is written in the 14th century Middle English dialect of an area where the borders of Cheshire, Staffordshire and Derbyshire meet.
+The central point of this location is known as 'Three Shire Heads', where once three boundary stones stood - see 'The Gawain poet's landscapes'.

 There are also detailed descriptions of hunting, which suggests that the Gawain poet may have been a forester, a supervisor of the hunt.